A function that returns an AsyncIterable. Generally, these are defined using async function*.

 The function defines how AsyncActions are created:

-This information is useful to anyone who intends to define custom handling for AsyncAction
+This information is useful to anyone who intends to define custom handling for AsyncActions, such as:

-serially?)The public function asyncActionMatcher can be used by reducers or middleware to recognize and filter AsyncAction
+AsyncFunctions serially?)The public function asyncActionMatcher can be used by reducers or middleware to recognize and filter AsyncActions.

 Factory that creates a configurable type guard for filtering and differentiating AsyncActions.

-This function is useful to anyone who intends to define custom handling for AsyncAction
+This function is useful to anyone who intends to define custom handling for AsyncActions, such as:

 A factory function that creates an AsyncLifecycle for a given AsyncOperation.